Diamond fire dispersion is visually seen as colored flashes of light.

 If you want a stunning diamond that will exhibit the best brilliance and intense fire, you will need to pay attention to the diamond’s craftsmanship and facet precision.
 When diamonds are polished to super ideal cut standards, the additional amount of fire and brilliance produced will be easily noticeable compared to generic GIA triple Ex diamonds.

-Here is a list of reliable vendors that specialize in super ideal cut diamonds that I personally buy from and will recommend:
+Here is a list of reliable vendors that specialize in super ideal cut diamonds I personally buy from and will recommend:

 Whiteflash – A vendor that is well known for their super ideal cut diamonds and has one of the world’s largest inventory for you to cherry pick from.
 Their cut quality consistency is something that I really love about them.
 The availability of tangible data to help you assess diamonds in a transparent and objective manner also allows you to shop with 100% confidence.